-MariLCA works to harmonize the development of environmental impact pathways and characterization factors for marine impact assessment in LCA, specifically from marine (plastic) litter.
-The project has three phases
+MariLCA is a collaboration of the Life Cycle Initiative, FSCLI e.V., Politécnica Universidad Católica del Perú (PUCP), CIRAIG, UCSB and NTNU and funded by Plastics Europe and the funding partners of the Life Cycle Initiative.
+The project lasts five years and works to harmonize the development of environmental impact pathways and characterization factors for marine impact assessment in LCA, specifically from marine (plastic) litter, in three phases:

-Phase 1: Develop a framework document on different impact pathways associated with marine litter and identify the gaps and building blocks (2019).
+- Development of a framework paper on different impact pathways associated with marine litter and identifying of the gaps and building blocks, (2019).

 Other projects are ongoing, to model parts of these impact pathways (detailed here).